suneel0101/django-pal/README.md

 run the `create` command with `--redis`

 This will add a file under apps/util called rediz.py that has some basic and useful helpers for Redis usage (https://github.com/suneel0101/django-pal-redis-helper)

+## NewRelic

+run the `create` command with `--newrelic`

+This will automatically add free NewRelic tracking to your web application.
+Checkout the NewRelic on Heroku here: https://addons.heroku.com/newrelic.

 Dependencies
 ============